Fort Cooper State Park

 Welcome to Fort Cooper State Park

-Over 700 acres of Nature at its best, Fort Cooper State Park offers a spot for relaxing, hiking, nature study and learning about Florida's rich history.
+With over 700 acres of nature at its best, Fort Cooper State Park offers a spot for relaxing, hiking, studying nature and learning about Florida's rich history.

-A covered picnic pavilion and BBQ pit may be rented as well as the Lake Lodge and it is the ideal setting for small gatherings.
-This rustic building with a fully equipped kitchen, air conditioning, heat and a fireplace can accommodate up to 50 people.
+A covered picnic pavilion and barbecue pit can be rented as well as the Lake Lodge, an ideal setting for small gatherings.
+This rustic building - with a fully equipped kitchen, air conditioning, heat and a fireplace - can accommodate up to 50 people.
 A small gazebo can be reserved and is popular for small wedding ceremonies.
 Group primitive tent camping is available for groups up to 20 people per site.
-The Seminole Heritage Trail kiosks located in the park are a series of four interpretive panels that provide an insight into the lives of the Seminoles who lived in this area and the reason for Fort Cooper's construction.
+The Seminole Heritage Trail kiosks are a series of four interpretive panels that provide an insight into the lives of the Seminoles who lived in this area and the reason for Fort Cooper's construction.

 Join us every year in March for the Annual Fort Cooper Days event, complete with Second Seminole War re-enactments that depict the events that took place here in 1836.